jackiryan/tomography-visualization/README.md

 # Cloud Tomography Visualization

-This repository contains code and resources for the cloud tomography visualization work I am doing for Mark Richardson and Linda Forster.
-The primary components will be:
+This repository contains code and resources for an interactive cloud tomography visualization tool.
-* A Python script for converting netCDF files into various formats needed for visualization.
+The primary components are:
 * A three.JS web application for visualizing said models.
-* Any additional resources needed for this project.
+* Tools for converting 3-D atmospheric volumes and 2-D radiance into formats needed for visualization.

 The source netCDF data is not included in this repository as each .nc file is over 700MB.